- Gender and Relationships

 Where Do You Rank In His Life?

-Ranking where you fit into a man's life can shift from when you first started dating to when the relationship ends, or hopefully leads to marriage.
-The goal is to be in the number one slot, neck and neck to number one, or a very strong second.
+Ladies, how we rank in a man's life can shift from when we first started dating to when the relationship ends, or hopefully leads to marriage.
+The goal is to be in the number one slot, neck and neck to number one, or a strong second.

 Where Do You Rank: